-On behalf of the ICCR Board and Council, I would like to express our sincere thanks and gratitude to all our members, sponsoring organisations and strategic partners for their invaluable support.
-Without their contributions and those of the numerous pathologists from our membership, who have voluntarily and enthusiastically have contributed their time and expertise, the ICCR would not have been able to achieve its goals.
-We are especially thankful to the Chairs of both the Dataset Steering Committee, Sigurd Lax, and of the Structured Reporting Implementation Committee, George Birdsong, for their crucial work and input.
-Finally, we are grateful to our General Managers, Meagan Judge and Rajuel Nandakumar, as well as all the project managers and assistants for their tireless efforts over the last year.
+On behalf of the ICCR Board and Council, I would like to express our sincere thanks and gratitude to all our members, sponsoring organisations and strategic partners for their invaluable support again this year.
+Their contributions and those of the numerous pathologists from our membership, who have voluntarily and enthusiastically have contributed their time and expertise, have enabled the ICCR to make significant progress in all four workstreams.
+We are especially thankful to the Chairs of both the Dataset Steering Committee, Sigurd Lax, and of the Structured Reporting Implementation Committee, George Birdsong, for their vital work and expert input.
+Finally, we are grateful to our General Manager, Rajuel Nandakumar, and Tina Selinger, who was acting General Manager during Rajuel's maternity leave, as well as all the project managers and assistants for their tireless efforts over the last year.